armin/Redux-iOS/Readme.md

 ##Sample iOS App

 The sample app demonstrates how Redux is used and what problem it elegantly solve.
 The sample app has a settings view controller that shows two settings which can be toggled on or off.
 The user can toggle facebook on that screen which will create a **toggle action**.
 To demonstrate the power of Redux another screen has a plain old button which creates the same action to toggle facebook.
-No matter wich screen changes the setting the other screen will be updated - nice.
+No matter which screen changes the setting the other screen will be updated - nice.

 #Redux References
 - [Getting started with Redux by Dan Abramov](https://egghead.io/series/getting-started-with-redux)